 NACCO Industries Technical Analysis (NYSE:NC)

 Bollinger bands comprise of a center line usually NC SMA, and two NC stock price bands above and below it.
-The stock is considered over brought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
-The stock price is trading between the average and the upper band in the context of NACCO Industries bollinger bands.
+The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
+NACCO Industries bollinger bands show that the stock price is $32.2, upper band is 36.46, lower band is 32.13, and the average is 34.29.

-The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
-Traders usually wait for a confirmed crossover signal before entering into a trading position.
-Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
+The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The NACCO Industries MACD line is above the signal line.

 NACCO Industries Relative Strength Index